 - Double Gates: When choosing hinges for double gates, think of them as two single gates.
 Consider their weight, dimensions, and location and choose accordingly.
 Just order double the quantity!

-- Pool Gates: Most municipal pool gate codes require a self-closing hinge.
+- Self-Closing Gates: Most municipal pool gate codes require a self-closing hinge.
 Spring hinges, as they’re also called, are a butt hinge with a spring integrated into the barrel.
-We offer Stainless Steel Self-Closing Hinges (including a stainless steel spring) that hold up to 60 lbs with a pair of hinges, or 110 lbs with a set of three.
+We offer Stainless Steel Self-Closing Hinges (including a stainless steel spring) that hold up to 60 lbs with a pair of hinges, or 110 lbs with a combo set of three.
 [To see all of our Self-Closing Spring Hinges, click here.]

 To see all 360 Yardware’s collection of hinges (strap hinges, butt hinges, and heavy duty hinges)…click here.